Video: Teres major muscle

 You are watching a preview.
 Go Premium to access the full video: Attachments, innervation and functions of the teres major muscle.

 Hi, everyone!
 It’s Matt from Kenhub, and in this tutorial, we will discuss the origin, insertion, innervation, and function of the teres major muscle.
 The teres major muscle is a thick muscle of...
 Read more

 Hi, everyone!
 It’s Matt from Kenhub, and in this tutorial, we will discuss the origin, insertion, innervation, and function of the teres major muscle.

 The teres major muscle is a thick muscle of the shoulder joint.
 Unlike the teres minor, the teres major does not attach to the capsule of the glenohumeral joint.
 Thus, it is not regarded as part of the rotator cuff.

-It originates at the dorsal surface of the inferior angle and the lower part of the medial border of the scapula, where it is easily palpated.
+It originates at the posterior surface of the inferior angle and the lower part of the lateral border of the scapula, where it is easily palpated.
 From there, it turns spirally, which is known as torsion.